-The comprehensive final exam is a 200-point test that students must take and pass with a score of at least 75% in order to graduate from Myotherapy College of Utah.
+The comprehensive final exam is a 200-point test that students must take and pass with a score of at least 75% to graduate from Myotherapy Massage College.
 Students must register to take the comprehensive final exam during their final term.
 The exam is only available to be taken by those eligible for graduation that term.

 If a student is not successful in passing the test the first time, he/she will have the opportunity to review the exam and retake it within the next two weeks only.
 The student can retake the exam twice during that 2-week period free of charge.
-If the student is still unsuccessful, he/she must wait until the exam is given again at the end of the following term and pay a \$50.00 registration fee for each additional time he/she takes the exam until achieving a passing score.
+If the student is still unsuccessful, he/she must wait until the exam is given again at the end of the following term and pay a \$50.00 registration fee.